YashPatil0105/Csv_To_Json_Converter/README.md

-# Kelp CSV to JSON Converter API
+# CSV to JSON Converter API

 A Node.js REST API that reads a CSV file, converts it into nested JSON objects using dot notation, imports the data into PostgreSQL in batches, and computes age distribution analytics.